2025 elections in the European Union: Croatia

 All twenty counties held elections on 18 May and 1 June.

 Denmark

-All four regions will hold elections on 18 November.
+All four regions held on 18 November.
+The governing Social Democrats suffered significant losses.
+Sisse Marie Welling of the Green Left will become the first lord mayor of Copenhagen not selected by the Social Democrats in the office's history.

 Finland

 All twenty-one wellbeing services counties held elections on 13 April.